nvsecurity/jfrog-integration/README.md

 NightVision offers DAST and API discovery capabilities that complement JFrog's artifact management and software distribution solutions.
 By integrating NightVision into the JFrog platform, JFrog can help developers not only manage and deliver trusted binaries, but also validate the security of the live web apps and APIs that those artifacts power.

-This document describes how to use the NightVision CLI and the JFrog CLI to build and upload docker images, run DAST scan against local containers, and attach the evidence to docker images deployed to JFrog Artifactory.
+This document describes how to use the NightVision CLI and the JFrog CLI to build and upload Docker images, run DAST scan against local containers, and attach the evidence to Docker images deployed to JFrog Artifactory.

 Refer to [nightvision-evidence.yml](https://github.com/nvsecurity/jfrog-integration/blob/main/.github/workflows/nightvision-evidence.yml) for the complete script.

 ## Prerequisites

 * Install JFrog CLI ([instructions](https://jfrog.com/getcli/)).
-* Create a JFrog docker repository ([instructions](https://jfrog.com/help/r/jfrog-artifactory-documentation/set-up-a-docker-repository)).
+* Create a JFrog Docker repository ([instructions](https://jfrog.com/help/r/jfrog-artifactory-documentation/set-up-a-docker-repository)).
-* Generate the docker repository access token (Go to `Artifactory->Artifacts` and select the repository created in the previous step.
+* Generate the Docker repository access token (Go to `Artifactory->Artifacts` and select the repository created in the previous step.
 Click the `Set Me Up` button.
 Go to the `Configure` tab in the `Set Up A Docker Client` popup and click the `Generate Token` button to generate the access token).
 * Create the key pair for evidence collection and upload the public key to JFrog ([instructions](https://jfrog.com/help/r/jfrog-artifactory-documentation/evidence-setup)).
 * Install NightVision CLI ([instructions](https://docs.nightvision.net/docs/installing-the-cli)).
 * Create a NightVision authentication token ([instructions](https://docs.nightvision.net/docs/api-tokens)).
 * Create the NightVision scan target ([instructions](https://docs.nightvision.net/docs/targets-copy)) and (optionally) authentication script ([instructions](https://docs.nightvision.net/docs/authentication)).
 * Configure the following repository variables in GitHub
   * `ARTIFACTORY_URL` (url of the JFrog artifactory server)
-  * `BUILD_NAME` (name of the docker image build)
+  * `BUILD_NAME` (name of the Docker image build)
-  * `DOCKER_REPO` (name of the JFrog docker repository)
+  * `DOCKER_REPO` (name of the JFrog Docker repository)
-  * `IMAGE_NAME` (name of the docker image)
+  * `IMAGE_NAME` (name of the Docker image)
   * `NIGHTVISION_PROVIDER_ID` (name of the provider that created the evidence)
   * `NIGHTVISION_SCAN_RESULT_PREDICATE_TYPE` (predicate type for the DAST scan result)
   * `NIGHTVISION_OPENAPI_SPEC_PREDICATE_TYPE` (predicate type for the OpenAPI spec)